cpske/ISP/django/authorization.md

 A User belongs to one or more Groups.
 Each Group has Permissions associated with it.

-### Choices for Authorization
+### How to Perform Authorization

-Authorization are the privileges that a user has.
+Authorization refers to the privileges that a user has.
-In Django, there are 3 choices for enforcing authorization.
+In Django, there are 3 choices to enforce authorization.

 1. Logged in user: any logged in user is permitted
-2. Group membership: users who are members of some group are permitted
+2. Group membership: users who are members of a specific group are permitted
-3. Permissions: users assigned some permission are permitted
+3. Permissions: users assigned a specific permission are permitted

 For example, in the Django Polls tutorial we allowed any authenticated user to vote: